+This out-and-back run through lush forest and a fern laden canyon leads to one of the more beautiful falls in the Columbia River Gorge.
 A little navigating at the start of this out-and-back run pays off big with a beautiful waterfall cascading from large formations of basalt.
-And although it's not devoid of people, the crowds are noticeable reduced compared to other gorge waterfalls.
+And although it's not devoid of people, the crowds are noticeably smaller than other Columbia River Gorge runs.
 Enjoy!

 Getting to the trail requires a tiny bit of effort as the route navigates the roads of Cascade Locks.
-Don't worry, you'll soon find you way to the singletrack.
+Don't worry, you'll soon find your way to the singletrack.

 The grade steepens a bit, but remains gradual for the remainder of the run.
-After about a mile of climbing through a pleasant forest the route follows a power-line access road before returning to singletrack.
-A gradual half-mile descent leads to the Dry Creek Service Road
+After about a mile of climbing through a pleasant forest, the route follows an access road strung with power lines before returning to singletrack.
+A gradual, half-mile descent leads to the Dry Creek Service Road

 .
 Turn right on the road to complete the brief and final leg to the falls.

-Dry Creek Falls is a rather striking stream of water that spills out between towering formations of striated rock.
-The motion of the water doesn't stop as babbling channels flow from the base of the falls to add to the sight and sounds of this mossy grotto.
-After you've enjoyed your fill of the view, simply retrace your way back to the trailhead.
+Falls is a rather striking stream of water that spills out between towering formations of striated rock.
+Babbling channels flow from the base of the falls, adding to the ambiance of this mossy grotto.
+After you've enjoyed yourself at the falls, simply retrace your way back to the trailhead.

 This content was contributed by the Friends of the Columbia Gorge.
 To find more hikes they recommend and to learn about their efforts to support the Columbia Gorge, click here